 4. Somebody Feed Phil

 If you’re a fan of food-focused documentaries like Chef’s Table or gastronomic-infused travelogues like the late Anthony Bourdain’s No Reservations, you’ll definitely find a new favorite in Somebody Feed Phil.
 The brains behind long-running sitcom and revered cult classic Everybody Loves Raymond, Phil Rosenthal quietly surprised us with the series January of this year.
 In an interview, he says that the show’s aim is actually to get people out of their comfort zones—and you’ll see this in each episode as he tries out new activities (even ones that doesn’t involve food) in every place he finds himself in.
 Apart from all the mouthwatering beauty shots of the fares featured, you’ll love Phil’s quirky take on storytelling.
 And then there’s his unique ability for his sheer happiness to be so infectious, it basically radiates off the screen.

 If you’re the kind of person who loves binge watching on true crime shows, consider this your next chilling bet.
 Rotten exposes the world’s biggest business—food—and the lies being fed to the marketplace.
-The six part docu-series explores different in demand ingredients, poultry, seafood, and the like.
-It challenges consumers to dig deeper amidst the current craze of sustainability and know your food’s source.
-Each episode even has exciting segments on high profile food frauds.
-The truth may be hard to swallow but it’s about time we had a show like this.
+The six part docu-series explores different in demand ingredients, poultry, and seafood.